Arthur L. Selland: Civic career

 Selland became involved with community affairs when he joined the Fresno City Schools as a board of trustee and eventually board president.
 On April 8, 1958, Selland beat out incumbent Mayor C. Cal Evans and former mayor Gordon Dunn with 40% of the vote out of nine candidates.

-In 1962, Selland ran a unsuccessful Congressional run losing to B. F. Sisk.
+In 1962, Selland ran an unsuccessful Congressional run losing to B. F. Sisk.

 Mayoralty

 Selland was the genesis of Downtown Fresno redevelopment by backing and pushing through the Victor Gruen designed Fulton Mall (Fresno) which would turn a six-block portion of the city's main business center into a walkable pedestrian mall.
 Selland also pushed for the construction of the Fresno Convention Center in an effort to grow business and advance Fresno as a mid-size city.
 Advocating for business growth and city redevelopment attracted the attention of President Kennedy which resulted in Selland being asked to be one of 16 mayors nationwide to join Kennedy in his West Berlin Tour in June 1963.

 Selland was elected president of the U.S. Conference of Mayors in 1963 and was in the process of gaining support for the Civil Rights Act of 1964 amongst mayors when he was killed in an automobile accident on December 5, 1963.

 Death

 The accident was a result of driver negligence of missing a stop sign in dense fog.
-The crash killed Selland and Fresno Chamber of Commerce President Herbert Ferguson while severely injuring Richard Worrel and driver Lloyd Weber just thirteen days after the Assassination of John F. Kennedy.
+The crash killed Selland and Fresno Chamber of Commerce President Herbert Ferguson while severely injuring Richard Worrel and driver Lloyd Weber just thirteen days after the assassination of John F. Kennedy.